bjj/2x_laser/README.md

 Laser firing control is on parallel port pin 17.

-Set laser power with M68 E0 Qxxx where xxx is a number from 0.0 to 1.0.
+Set laser power with M68 E0 Qxxx where xxx is a number from 0 to 100.
-It is likely that your printer port's PWM output at 1.0 will be *more than 100% power* for your laser.
-In my case my laser PSU current is 20mA when there is 3V at the IN terminal.
-My parallel port's "on" voltage is about 4.3V, so M68 E0 Q0.7 produces full power for my setup.
-Below about 0.5V (or Q0.012) my laser will not fire.
+See the Configuration section for a discussion of how percent power maps to a PWM command at parallel port pin 14.
 This power setting can generally go in the preamble of your CAM setup since you will vary PPI and speed rather than power for most cutting jobs.

 Enable the laser with M3 Sxx where the spindle speed xx is in "pulses per mm" (or about 1/25th a PPI or "pulses per inch" setting).
 M3 S0 is equivalent to "off" (or M5) and the laser will not fire.
-Based on Dirk's research the pulse length is set (in 2x_Laser.ini) to 3ms, so you can get continuous wave output by simply picking a high enough S value for your feed rate that pulses happen more frequently than 3ms (e.g. S10000 is continuous for anything faster than F2).
+Based on Dirk's research the pulse length is set (in 2x_Laser.ini) to 2.5ms, so you can get continuous wave output by simply picking a high enough S value for your feed rate that pulses happen more frequently than 2.5ms (e.g. S10000 is continuous for anything faster than F2).

 If you choose direct digital control of the laser, use M65 P0 ("immediate